dougeby/IntuneDocs/intune-classic/deploy-use/configure-access-to-corporate-email-using-email-profiles-with-microsoft-intune.md

 ---
 # required metadata

-title: Access corporate email with email profiles | Microsoft Docs
+title: Access corporate email with email profiles
 description: Email profile settings can be used to configure email access settings for specific email clients on mobile devices.
 keywords:
 author: robstackmsft